Vrushali-231005/StockSync/README.md

 ##For Login
 -admin dashboard - email:admin@gmail.com
                  - pass : admin123
--employee dashboard - Adda employee in admin dashboard . you will get a password on registered email use that for login and test
+-employee dashboard - Add employee in admin dashboard . you will get a password on registered email use that for login and test

 ## Features
 - Employee management